The Chaos Engine: Development

 Developers included Steve Cargill, Simon Knight, Dan Malone, Eric Mathews and Mike Montgomery.
 Joi composed the title theme and Richard Joseph composed all other in-game music.

 The game was inspired by William Gibson and Bruce Sterling's novel, The Difference Engine, and its basic plot and stylistics are both based on the novel.

 The game's coder developed the partner AI by observing play-testing of the game, then coding the AI according to his observations of the player's behaviors.

 The game was later ported to consoles.
 In order to fit the soundtrack into the Super NES's audio memory, which is much smaller than the Amiga's, Joseph both used standard compression methods and put all the note data and drivers in the console's main memory, reserving the audio memory for samples.

-Beta version

-An early version of the game was previewed on the British TV show Gamesmaster, and some screenshots were featured in Amiga magazines of the time.
-The early version was reportedly "running on an Amiga 3000" and featured simultaneous three player action.

 Reception

 Electronic Gaming Monthly gave the Super NES version a 6.8 out of 10, summarizing it as "A decent overhead shooting game in the spirit of Technoclash and Gauntlet."
 They gave the Genesis version a 6.4.
 GamePro remarked of the Genesis version that "Overhead-view gunfighting has never played better", citing the heavy challenge, solid controls, and use of teamwork.
 They criticized the sprites as overly small, but also noted that the sharp artwork ensures that it is still easy to make out what is happening on screen.

 Reviewing the computer version, Computer Game Review's Tasos Kaiafas wrote, "For the price, this a must-buy if you like two-player arcade shooters, especially since another one for the PC may not come along for awhile."
 In 1995, Total! ranked The Chaos Engine 68th on their Top 100 SNES Games summarizing: "Sort of Jules Vern meets Arnie.
 This is a great cooperative challenge and very stylish with it."